kailash-manasarovar/statement/docs/how-will-it-end/theories.md

 1. In fact their insanity worsens so badly over the decades to the current state of industrial-scale baby-rape and pedophilia, full infiltration by criminal pornographers into the Spanish school system, and alongside that, implementing mass online-manipulation revenge policies against the mousses which have been unusually effective.
 1. The lie the lupins believe is also believed by everyone else they tell, nearly, especially as no-one is coming to help the murdered women and children - assured by the mousses who control everything the Spanish do - and thus criminals from all around the world set up shop in Dénia where they know they'll never be brought to justice.
 1. North London criminal gangs make use of the same lie to spread criminal porn into the stratosphere, addicting millions if not billions of men to sex-murder fetishes, and causing events like [Bali](../timeline/2024/may.md#bali) where tech-workers sedated and raped their female colleague for a whole week, and invited the most famous man in the world who thinks he will never be brought to justice - this is continually asserted to him by the salmon mousses that surround him who are feeding him the lie of two millennia!
 And he believes it.
+1. The onion-soup's passion for sedating and raping the women they know is taken up by criminals and used extensively across the world.
 1. Question: how many porn addicts have been told this lie?
 My friends certainly believed it (Paul, Matthew, etc.).
 My dad and brother believed it.
 How could they have all been told something so horrible, and we don't know about it?
 Is porn such a secret society it can be counted on to never tell on the worst things ever, while ever growing in participants and horribleness?
 And how could they do such terrible things on the basis of such a story?
 Are all porn-addicts sociopaths?
 Of course they are.
 1. Good lupins (well, marginally better than the rogue ones) in the region don't know what to do about the rogue ones who have become so criminally insane that even their own families are in danger!
 1. Our heroine enters the pic, totally unawares of what's going on, totally innocent, but with a tendency to say interesting things and make strange shapes with her face.
 (The mousses had signed her up for the intuitive program early on due to her strange face-shapes and trauma history, and sent her into the battlefield, expecting her to be killed but happy to ingest the information from her devices and home networks while she remained alive.
 God forbid she ever got wind of that; and then she did.)